cse-sim/cse/doc/README.md

       dev_build: true

 **Note**: due to limitations with Ruby, your context variables need to start with either a lowercase letter or an underscore ("_").
 A great way to test that ERB is doing the right thing for you is to use the `rake erb` task:

+    set FILE=path\to\file.md & rake erb

+or, if you happen to be on a Unix, GNU/Linux, or Mac OS computer:

     rake erb FILE=path/to/file.md